japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 outputMode(outputMode: OutputMode): DataStreamWriter[T]
 ----

-`outputMode` specifies the link:spark-sql-streaming-OutputMode.adoc[output mode] of a streaming query, i.e.  what data is sent out to a link:spark-sql-streaming-Sink.adoc[streaming sink] when there is new data available in link:spark-sql-streaming-Source.adoc[streaming data sources].
+`outputMode` specifies the link:spark-sql-streaming-OutputMode.md[output mode] of a streaming query, i.e.  what data is sent out to a link:spark-sql-streaming-Sink.md[streaming sink] when there is new data available in link:spark-sql-streaming-Source.md[streaming data sources].

-NOTE: When not defined explicitly, `outputMode` defaults to <<spark-sql-streaming-OutputMode.adoc#Append, Append>> output mode.
+NOTE: When not defined explicitly, `outputMode` defaults to <<spark-sql-streaming-OutputMode.md#Append, Append>> output mode.

-`outputMode` can be specified by name or one of the <<spark-sql-streaming-OutputMode.adoc#, OutputMode>> values.
+`outputMode` can be specified by name or one of the <<spark-sql-streaming-OutputMode.md#, OutputMode>> values.

 === [[queryName]] Setting Query Name -- `queryName` method